cocur/slugify/README.md

 - No external dependencies (except PHPUnit for testing).
 - PSR-4 compatible
 - Compatible with PHP >= 5.3.3 and [HHVM](http://hhvm.com)
+- Integration as service for the Symfony2 framework

 Installation